1957 International Meeting of Communist and Workers Parties

 An International Meeting of Communist and Workers Parties was held in Moscow, Soviet Union, November 16–19, 1957.
 The meeting was attended by 64 political parties from all over the world.
-The meeting was the first of its kind, marking a new form of forum for the world communist movement following the disbanding of the Communist International and Cominform.
-Four additional parties (including the Communist Party, USA) attended clandestinely out of fear of repercussions at home.
+The meeting was the first of its kind, marking a new form of forum for the world communist movement following the disbanding of the Communist International (Comintern) and the Information Bureau of the Communist and Workers' Parties (Cominform).
+Four additional parties (including the Communist Party USA) attended clandestinely out of fear of repercussions at home.

 Background

-The 1957 meeting took place midst celebrations of the 40th anniversary (ruby jubilee) celebrations of the October Revolution, for which celebrations had taken place in Moscow on November 6-7, 1957.
-The traditional military parade of the Soviet Army's Moscow Military District forces, military academy cadets and representatives of the Navy and the Ministry of Internal Affairs, took place on Red Square in front of the participating leaders and a banquet was held in the Moscow Kremlin.
-Except for Tito the meeting was attended by the leaders of each of the 13 ruling communist parties around the world.
+The 1957 meeting took place midst celebrations of the 40th anniversary (ruby jubilee) celebrations of the October Revolution, for which celebrations had taken place in Moscow on November 6–7, 1957.
+The traditional military parade of the Soviet Army's Moscow Military District forces, military academy cadets, and representatives of the Navy and the Ministry of Internal Affairs, took place on Red Square in front of the participating leaders and a banquet was held in the Kremlin.
+Except for Josip Broz Tito the meeting was attended by the leaders of each of the 13 ruling communist parties around the world.
 The November 16–19 meeting was preceded by the Conference of Representatives of Communist and Workers' Parties of Socialist Countries, held November 14–16, 1957, at which 12 ruling communist parties signed a joint declaration.

-The 1957 meeting occurred in the aftermath of the 20th Congress of the Communist Party of the Soviet Union, at which Stalin had been denounced, and revolts in Hungary and Poland.
-The 1957 meeting sought to reaffirm communist unity, demarcating against the revisionism represented by the Yugoslav party and the hardliners resisting 'de-Stalinization'.
-The meeting backed Khrushchev's new line of different national paths towards socialism, peaceful co-existence and popular front tactics.
+The 1957 meeting occurred in the aftermath of the 20th Congress of the Communist Party of the Soviet Union, at which Joseph Stalin had been denounced, and revolts in Hungary and Poland.
+The 1957 meeting sought to reaffirm communist unity, demarcating against the revisionism represented by the Yugoslav party and the hardliners resisting "de-Stalinization".
+The meeting backed Khrushchev's new line of different national paths towards socialism, peaceful coexistence, and popular front tactics.
 As per the line given by the meeting, transition to people's democracy was possible through parliamentary elections, as long as the communist parties combined electoral work with mass struggles against reactionary forces.
 The meeting adopted a 'peace manifesto', outlining capitalist monopolies as the main threat to world peace.

 Unity and division

 Whilst the intended purpose of the meeting was to display unity of the world communist movement, the outcome was quite different.
-In the debates at the meeting Mao argued for a centralized world communist movement whilst the Italian communist leader Palmiro Togliatti argued for decentralization of the world communist movement and autonomy of individual parties.
+In the debates at the meeting Mao Zedong argued for a centralized world communist movement whilst the Italian communist leader Palmiro Togliatti argued for decentralization of the world communist movement and autonomy of individual parties.
 For Mao, the talk of "peaceful road to socialism" meant a negotiation of revolutionary politics and a capitulation to electoral politics.

 The meeting had lasting impact on the world communist movement.
 With the Moscow meeting indicating an increased space for independent policy by national communist parties, the Workers' Party of Korea organ Rodong Sinmun carried an editorial on the meeting which called for increasingly independent political self-reliance of the Workers' Party of Korea.
-Following the 1957 meeting, the Romanian Workers Party took an increasingly independent political course.
+Following the 1957 meeting, the Romanian Communist Party took an increasingly independent political course.